Saratoga (film): Reception

 Saratoga was released on July 23, 1937, barely seven weeks after Harlow's death, which was one reason it became one of the year's highest-grossing films.
 According to MGM records the film earned $2,432,000 in the US and Canada and $820,000 elsewhere, resulting in a profit of $1,146,000.

-Critical reviews were generally positive, despite the reviewers commenting on the sadness of seeing Harlow so soon after her death.
+Reviews were generally positive, despite some commenting on the sadness of seeing Harlow so soon after her death.
 Writing for Night and Day in 1937, Graham Greene gave the film a good review, claiming that it demonstrated "more than curiosity value".
 Greene noted that Harlow's acting achieved a high point in her career, and praised the film as having been "skilfully sewn-up [in such a way that] the missing scenes and shots lend it an air of originality which the correctly canned product mightn't have had: the story proceed[ing] faster, less obviously: the heroine less unduly plugged".

+Modern Screen’s Leo Townsend eulogized Harlow in his review, and wrote, "Jean Harlow's last picture can be classed among her best.
+Her performance, full of the vital and particular charm that was hers, will stand as a monument to her.
+Saratoga is fast-moving, hard-boiled comedy, and the excellence of Miss Harlow's work in it, in spite of its hilarity, serves to accentuate the tragedy of her passing.
+She leaves a niche in screen entertainment which can never be filled."